DocNow/twarc-network/README.md

 *twarc-network* builds a reply, quote, retweet and mention network from a file of tweets that you've collected using twarc.
-It will write out the network as a [gexf], [gml], [dot], json, csv or html file.
-It uses [networkx] for the graph model, [pydot] for dot output, and [d3] for the html presentation.
+It will write out the network as a [gexf], [gml], json, csv or html file.
+It uses [networkx] for the graph model and [d3] for the html presentation.

 If you know CSS you can hack at the generated HTML file to modify the style to suit your needs.
 If you come up with a more pleasing representation please send a pull request!
-Exporting as a gexf, gml or dot file will allow you to import the data into tools like [Gephi], [Cytoscape] and [GraphViz] for further analysis and visualization.
+Exporting as a gexf, or gml will allow you to import the data into tools like [Gephi], [Cytoscape] and [GraphViz] for further analysis and visualization.